(ciprofloxacin HCl) ophthalmic solution, 0.3% as base Sterile

 CILOXAN® (ciprofloxacin HCl ophthalmic solution) is a synthetic, sterile, multiple dose, antimicrobial for topical ophthalmic use.
 Ciprofloxacin is a fluoroquinolone antibacterial active against a broad spectrum of gram-positive and gram-negative ocular pathogens.
 It is available as the monohydrochloride monohydrate salt of 1-cyclopropyl-6- fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinoline-carboxylic acid.
 It is a faint to light yellow crystalline powder with a molecular weight of 385.8.
 Its empirical formula is C17H18FN3O3•HCl•H2O and its chemical structure is as follows:

 Ciprofloxacin differs from other quinolones in that it has a fluorine atom at the 6-position, a piperazine moiety at the 7-position, and a cyclopropyl ring at the 1-position.

-Each mL of CILOXAN Ophthalmic Solution (ciprofloxacin hcl ophthalmic solution) contains: Active: ciprofloxacin HCl 3.5 mg equivalent to 3 mg base.
+Each mL of CILOXAN Ophthalmic Solution contains: Active: ciprofloxacin HCl 3.5 mg equivalent to 3 mg base.
 Preservative: benzalkonium chloride 0.006%.
-Inactives: sodium acetate, acetic acid, mannitol 4.6%, edetate disodium 0.05%, hydrochloric acid and/or sodium hydroxide (to adjust pH) and Purified Water.
+Inactives: sodium acetate, acetic acid, mannitol 4.6%, edetate disodium 0.05%, hydrochloric acid and/or sodium hydroxide (to adjust pH) and purified water.
 The pH is approximately 4.5 and the osmolality is approximately 300 mOsm.